Provincetown, Massachusetts: Geography

-The town is 45 mi north (by road) from Barnstable, Hyannis, Massachusetts, and 62 mi by road to the Sagamore Bridge, which spans the Cape Cod Canal and connects Cape Cod to the mainland.
+The town is 45 mi north (by road) from Hyannis, and 62 mi by road to the Sagamore Bridge, which spans the Cape Cod Canal and connects Cape Cod to the mainland.
 Provincetown is 45 mi east by southeast from Boston by air or sea, and 115 mi by road.

 About 4,500 acres, or about 73% of the town's land area, is owned by the National Park Service, which operates the Cape Cod National Seashore, leaving about 2.7 sqmi of land under the town's jurisdiction.
 To the north lie the "Province Lands", the area of dunes and small ponds extending from Mount Ararat in the east to Race Point in the west, along the Massachusetts Bay shore.
 The Cape Cod Bay shoreline extends from Race Point to the far west, to Wood End in the south, eastward to Long Point, which in turn points inward towards the town, and provides a natural barrier for Provincetown Harbor.
 All three points are marked by lighthouses.
 The town's population center extends along the harbor, south of the Seashore's lands.

 Mount Ararat was named after Noah's landing place, while Mount Gilboa, and another dune, was named for the mountain described in the book of Samuel.

 Climate

-The town of Provincetown has a warm-summer humid continental climate (Dfb).
-The plant hardiness zone is 7a with an average annual extreme minimum air temperature of 4.9 F. The average seasonal (Nov–Apr) snowfall total is around 30 in.
-The average snowiest month is February which corresponds to the annual peak in nor'easter activity.
+The town of Provincetown has a warm-summer humid continental climate (Dfb), closely bordering on oceanic climate.
+The plant hardiness zone is 7a, with an average annual extreme minimum air temperature of 4.9 F. The average seasonal (Nov–Apr) snowfall total is around 30 in.
+The average snowiest month is February, which corresponds to the annual peak in nor'easter activity.